hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/reason-react-apollo/tutorial-site/content/intro-to-graphql/2-fetching-data-queries.md

 In most API calls, you usually use parameters.
 For example, to specify what data you're fetching.
 If you're familiar with making `GET` calls, you would have used a query parameter.
-For example, to fetch only 10 todos you might have made this API call: `GET /api/todos?limit=10`.
+For example, to fetch only 10 todos you might have made this API calls: `GET /api/todos?limit=10`.

 The GraphQL query analog of this is *arguments* that you can attach to a "field".